The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Hard Lefschetz for Symplectic Varieties

-We have shown that any $(p,q)$-class $\alpha \in IH^{p,q}(X)$ admits a simultaneous $\sigma$ and $\overline{\sigma}$-primitive decomposition.
+We have shown that any $(p,q)$-class $\alpha \in \IH^{p,q}(X)$ admits a simultaneous $\sigma$- and $\overline{\sigma}$-primitive decomposition.
 This implies that the operators $\Lambda_\sigma$ and $\Lambda_{\overline \sigma}$ commute. \end{proof}

-\begin{remark} We note that the symplectic Hard Lefschetz theory also holds for even dimensional complex tori, as they admit a symplectic form.
-Looijenga-Lunts observed that the total Lie algebra of a complex torus detects the Hodge theory \cite[\S 3]{looijenga1997lie}, but the LLV algebra has a different structure than a compact hyperk\"ahler manifold.
+\begin{remark} We note that the symplectic hard Lefschetz theory also holds for even-dimensional complex tori, as they admit a symplectic form.
+Looijenga--Lunts observed that the total Lie algebra of a complex torus detects the Hodge theory, see \cite[Section~3]{looijenga1997lie}, but the LLV algebra has a different structure than a compact hyperk\"ahler manifold.
 This is because the Torelli theorem for a complex torus does not differentiate between it and its dual. \end{remark}